Posted on behalf of Stephens, Anderson & Cummings on Jan 11, 2018 in Auto Accidents

 Following the right-of-way laws in Texas helps to preserve the safety of everyone on the road.
 When a right-of-way violation is a factor in an accident causing bodily injury, the at-fault driver may face fines of up to $10,000 and possible jail time.

-At Stephens, Anderson & Cummings, our experienced car accident attorneys will investigate your injury claim and determine whether right-of-way laws were broken, leading to the accident.
+At Stephens, Anderson & Cummings, our experienced injury lawyers will investigate your injury claim and determine whether right-of-way laws were broken, leading to the accident.
 We will fight to recover the compensation you deserve for medical bills, lost wages, and pain and suffering.

 Schedule a free, no obligation consultation with our Fort Worth accident lawyers and learn what legal options may be available to you.
 We work on contingency, so you only pay us if we help you recover compensation.